Ziryab: Fashion and hygiene

 Ziryab started a vogue by changing clothes according to the weather and season.
 He suggested different clothing for mornings, afternoons and evenings.
 Henri Terrasse, a French historian of North Africa, commented that legend attributes winter and summer clothing styles and "the luxurious dress of the Orient" found in Morocco today to Ziryab, but argues that "Without a doubt, a lone man could not achieve this transformation.
 It is rather a development which shook the Muslim world in general..."

 He created a deodorant to get rid of bad odors, promoted morning and evening baths, and emphasized the maintenance of personal hygiene.
 Ziryab is thought to have invented an early toothpaste, which he popularized throughout Islamic Iberia.
 The exact ingredients of this toothpaste are unknown, but it was reported to have been both "functional and pleasant to taste".

 According to Al-Maqqari, before the arrival of Ziryab, men and women of al-Andalus in the Cordoban court wore their long hair parted in the middle and hung down loose down to the shoulders.
 Ziryab had his hair cut with bangs down to his eyebrows and straight across his forehead, "new short hairstyles leaving the neck, ears and eyebrows free,".
 He popularized shaving the face among men and set new haircut trends.
 Royalty used to wash their hair with rose water, but Ziryab introduced the use of salt and fragrant oils to improve the hair's condition.
 He is alleged by some to have opened beauty parlors for women of the Cordoban elite.
 However, this is not supported by the early sources.

 Cuisine

 Ziryab "revolutionized the local cuisine" by introducing new fruits and vegetables such as asparagus.
 He insisted that meals should be served on leathern tablecloths in three separate courses consisting of soup, the main course, and dessert.
 Prior to his time, food was served plainly on platters on bare tables, as was the case with the Romans.

 He also introduced the use of crystal as a container for drinks, which was more effective than metal.
 This claim is supported by accounts of him cutting large crystal goblets.
-He is also said to have popularized wine drinking.